lindemann09/BioRead.jl/README.md

-# BioRead: Julia library to handle BioPac data
+# BioRead: Julia library to handle Biopac data

 This Julia library calls the read functions of the [bioread Python library](https://pypi.org/project/bioread/).
 Ensure that `bioread` is installed in your `PyCall` Python environment.